-- ✓ delivering RSHE in a sensitive way;
+- ✓ Delivering RSHE in a sensitive way;

-- ✓ modelling positive attitudes to RSHE;
+- ✓ Modelling positive attitudes to RSHE;

-- ✓ monitoring progress;
+- ✓ Monitoring progress;

-- ✓ responding to the needs of individual students;
+- ✓ Responding to the needs of individual students;

-- ✓ responding appropriately to students whose parents/carers wish them to be withdrawn from the non-statutory/non-science components of RSHE.
+- ✓ Responding appropriately to students whose parents wish them to be withdrawn from the non-statutory/non-science components of RSHE.

 Staff do not have the right to opt out of teaching RSHE.
-Staff who have concerns about teaching RSHE are encouraged to discuss this with the Head of School.
+Staff who have concerns about teaching RSHE are encouraged to discuss this with the Headteacher.